When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Introduction

-\paragraph{Contributions} We show that a Probit model on the complete inputs combined with a Gaussian Pattern Mixture Model (GPMM) for the inputs leads to Probit models on each missing pattern.
-This result is the first to exhibit a classification model (Probit), which remains valid on each missing data pattern.
+\paragraph{Contributions} We consider Gaussian Pattern Mixture Models (GPMM), where data within each missingness pattern follows a distinct multivariate Gaussian distribution.
+Under the GPMM assumption, we show that a Probit model on the complete inputs leads to Probit models on each missing pattern.
+This result is the first to exhibit a classification model (Probit), which remains well-specified on each missing data pattern.
 Under the same assumptions but replacing the Probit model by a logistic model, we show that PbP logistic regression can closely approximate the Bayes classifier.
 This is our main theoretical contribution, which explains why PbP logistic regression may work well in practice.
 This result holds for some MCAR, MAR and MNAR settings.
-Then, we conducted a comprehensive empirical comparison across diverse scenarios and rigorously evaluated them using four complementary metrics (classification, probability estimation, calibration, and parameter inference).
+We further show that real-world missingness is often highly concentrated in a few patterns, mitigating the ``curse of dimensionality'' and ensuring the practical feasibility of PbP.
+Then, we conduct a comprehensive empirical comparison across diverse scenarios and rigorously evaluate them using four complementary metrics (classification, probability estimation, calibration, and parameter inference).
 Our analysis reveals that mean imputation can be used as baseline for low sample sizes.
-Improved performance can be obtained for small sample sizes using a nonlinear multiple iterative imputation technique with the labels (\texttt{MICE.RF.Y}).
-For large sample sizes, \texttt{PbP} is the most promising method for GPMM, but we recommend \texttt{MICE.RF.Y} in the presence of non-linear features.
+Improved performance can be obtained for small sample sizes using a nonlinear multiple iterative imputation technique that incorporates the labels.
+For large sample sizes, \texttt{PbP} is the most promising method for GPMM, but we recommend the nonlinear iterative technique in the presence of non-linear features.
 More details can be found in the experimental section.

-\paragraph{Outline} In Section~\ref{sec:pbp_def}, we formalize the problem, define the missingness setting, and introduce the pattern-by-pattern (PbP) procedure.
+\paragraph{Outline} In Section~\ref{sec:pbp_def}, we formalize the problem, define the missingness setting, and introduce the Pattern-by-Pattern (PbP) procedure.
 In Section~\ref{sec:theory}, we develop our theoretical results on PbP Probit and logistic models.
 Section~\ref{sec:simu_method} details the simulation setup and evaluation metrics, while results are presented in Sections~\ref{sec:simu_results}.
+Finally, \Cref{sec:real_data} addresses the curse of dimensionality of PbP and presents empirical results on real datasets.